 For older kids and adults Coney Island is a fun destination!
 There’s a lot of activity, and it’s easy to get to on the subway!
 I would say this beach has the most party atmosphere, and lots of fast food places along the boardwalk.

 For younger kids, it is not my favorite place.
 There are not too many rides for the little ones, although we have enjoyed coming to the aquarium.
-(We haven’t found a healthy food option that is appropriate for someone like us that’s on a paleo, GAPS, organic type diet.)

-Getting to Coney Island Beach:
+How to Get to Coney Island Beach

 - Driving is possible.
 There are paid lots by the amusement park and by the aquarium; street parking is harder to come by.